 Legal Tech & The Pharmaceutical Trademark Clearance Challenge

 Not all trademarks are created equally and this is particularly true in the case of pharmaceutical trademarks.
 While all potential trademarks face similar challenges in development and registration, there are some unique issues facing those developing new brands in the Pharma industry, especially with regard to Nice class 5 (Pharmaceuticals and Medical Supplies).

-It is always a case of starting with a larger list of potential names and then whittling it down to more manageable proportions by a variety of methods.
+The naming stage of any new brand project always starts with a larger list of potential names which is then whittled down to more manageable proportions by a variety of methods.
 In the pharmaceutical industry though, that 'larger' list can achieve some truly awe inspiring numbers.

-Initial lists of potential candidates numbering in the thousands is not unusual, and it is often down to both the marketing and legal teams to find a time and cost efficient method of weeding out the 'no hopers and also rans!
+Initial lists of potential candidates numbering in the thousands is not unusual, and it is often down to both the marketing and legal teams to find a time and cost-efficient method of weeding out the 'no hopers’ and also-rans!
 The remaining (and far from small) list can then be put forth for preliminary screening to filter down further.
-But what if you could incorporate an instant preliminary screening right into the brainstorming and name generation process in the initial stages?
+But what if you could incorporate instant preliminary screening right into the brainstorming and name generation process in the initial stages?

-Skipping the creation of a giant list which now needs a number of processes applied can save a phenomenal amount of time and re-handling of names that were never viable from the outset.
-And in circumstances where that instant preliminary screening can find impediments across every desired region simultaneously, you can solve two key issues of both coverage and data source in one easy swoop.
+Skipping the creation of a giant list, which now needs a number of processes applied, can save a phenomenal amount of time and re-handling of names that were never viable from the outset.
+And in circumstances where that instant preliminary screening can find impediments across every desired region simultaneously, you can solve the two key issues of both coverage and data source in one easy swoop.

 Commonly, a business will begin the search for a potential new brand name domestically first.
 Depending on the industry, the regions across which they do business and the goals of the company, they may then expand that clearance outwards to other regions for their key candidates.
 This, however, is not the case as it relates to trademarks for pharmaceutical products.

 The final chosen brand name should be registrable and available for use across as many regions as possible.
 This is desirable for many reasons but amongst them are regulatory requirements.
-In Europe, for example, the European Medicines Evaluations Agency (EMEA) process for the approval of a new product relies heavily on the ability of the product to carry the same name throughout the European Union..
+In Europe, for example, the European Medicines Evaluation Agency (EMEA) process for the approval of a new product relies heavily on the ability of the product to carry the same name throughout the European Union.

 Combined then with the sheer volume of potential candidates needing screening, the range of regions across which this must be done creates an intimidating and expensive workload for trademark professionals in the pharmaceutical industry.

 This is where advances in legal technology really come into their own.
 The ability to clear a potential brand name across a large number of regions simultaneously and within seconds can dramatically reduce the workload, expense and time burden across the entire project.
-When those results are ranked and analysed in order of threat level, taking into account the additional regulatory requirements and extra sources of data, the end result is game changing.
+When those results are ranked and analyzed in order of threat level, taking into account the additional regulatory requirements and extra sources of data, the end result is game-changing.

 Reducing the costs